 Instead, we are talking about the types of filters you attach to the end of your lens.
 I’ve never seen a difference in my images when using UV filters, however, they are the cheapest insurance you’ll ever buy for your lens.
 If you drop your camera and something breaks, you’d much rather it be your $15 UV filter than your $900 lens.

 Polarized filters are great because they reduce unwanted glare and increase contrast in your images.
-ND are for the hard-core landscape enthusiasts.
-These filters reduce the amount of light that comes through the lens allowing you to shoot those sexy motion blur landscapes while the sun is out.
+Neutral Density filters are for the hard-core landscape enthusiasts.
+These filters reduce the amount of light that comes through the lens, allowing you to shoot those sexy motion blur landscapes while the sun is out.

-So, the ND filters are supposed to be grey, however, with experience I have learned that cheap ND filters usually cast a significant blue hue over my images.
+So, the ND filters are supposed to be grey; however, in my experience, I have learned that cheap ND filters usually cast a significant blue hue over my images.
 There are ways of getting around this phenomenon by adjusting your camera’s white balance, or post-processing, however, if you are like me and you find this blue hue annoying, you may want to consider spending around $50 to get a higher quality ND filter.

-What good is a nice camera with a nice lens, if you don’t have a tripod to stabilize everything for your long exposures?
+What good is a killer camera with a top of the line lens, if you don’t have a tripod to stabilize everything for your long exposures?

-Invest in a tripod that is light weight, versatile, and durable.
-Aluminum and carbon fiber tripods are ideal lightweight and durable options.
+Invest in a tripod that is lightweight, versatile, and durable.
+Aluminum and carbon fiber tripods are ideal lightweight and sturdy options.
 Carbon fiber tripods are usually more expensive; however, they will be the lightest, and you won’t have to worry as much about corrosion if you plan on getting your tripod anywhere near the ocean.

 Read reviews and see what people are saying.
 I love my Vanguard Alta Pro 263AGH tripod because it meets all the criteria I have just described, and its pistol grip ball head makes it super quick and easy for me to compose my shot.